 What Should I Add To the Soil When Planting Anemones?

-You can add organic matter such as compost, coco coir, or peat moss to your soil.
-You can also apply mulch to the top of the soil after planting.
+To enrich your soil, you can add organic matter such as compost, coco coir, or peat moss.
+After planting, you can also apply mulch to the top of the soil.

 Now you’re ready to plant your anemones!
 Remember to ensure the soil is well-draining and well-aerated with a neutral to slightly acidic pH.
 Add compost and aerate with a digging fork if necessary.